anna-dor-plumsail/documents-docs/source/getting-started/use-as-rest-api.rst

 .. _start-a-job-and-get-the-results-once-the-job-finished:

-Start a job and get the results once the job is finished
+Start a job and get the result once the job is finished
 ````````````````````````````````````````````````````````

 You may notice that some methods in `API reference <https://api.plumsail.com/swagger/#!/DocumentsAPI>`_ are located under *'/jobs/'* path.
-For example the method below starts DOCX to PDF conversion job:
+For example, the method below starts DOCX to PDF conversion job:

 ::

     /api/v1/Documents/jobs/Docx2Pdf

-This is an example of raw request to start the job:
+This is an example of a raw request to start the job:

 ::